ipld/go-ipld-prime/doc/big-picture.md

 [Nodes have their own full chapter of the documentation](./nodes.md).

 Operations: some basic computation we can do *on* a node is an operation.
-Traversals and simply updates have built-in functions; more advanced operations can be built with some use of callbacks.
+Traversals and simple updates have built-in functions; more advanced operations can be built with some use of callbacks.
 [Operations have their own full chapter of the documentation](./operations.md).